 The time period for dialogue can also be extended for up to two months.
-Again the decision to extend will depend on whether the Ombudsperson determines that further time is needed to ensure a comprehensive dialogue and exchange on the relevant issues of the case.
+Again, the decision to extend will depend on whether the Ombudsperson determines that more time is needed to ensure a comprehensive dialogue and exchange on the relevant issues of the case.

 During this same time period, the Ombudsperson will prepare a report on the delisting request.
-While in accordance with resolution 2368 (2017), the Ombudsperson can seek the help of the Monitoring Team in preparing the report, by policy decision the report will be prepared independently by the Ombudsperson.
+In accordance with resolution 2610 (2021), the Ombudsperson can seek the help of the Monitoring Team while reviewing the request.
+The comprehensive report will be prepared independently by the Ombudsperson.

 This report will provide a comprehensive review of the case and the Ombudsperson’s recommendation on delisting of the individual or entity for the Committee’s consideration.
 The Ombudsperson will either recommend the individual or entity remains on the list, or that the Committee consider delisting.
 The report will summarize the information gathered, specifying the sources of it, as appropriate, and describe the interaction and activity undertaken by the Ombudsperson with respect to the request.
 This will include a description of any interaction with the Petitioner.
 The report will set out the principal arguments concerning the delisting request, based on an analysis of all the available information and the Ombudsperson’s observations.
 It will contain a recommendation by the Ombudsperson whether or not the delisting request should be granted.

 Committee Discussion and Decision